samithaheanthenna/oAuth-samples/README.md

 # oAuth-samples
-This repository contains the oAuth sample implemented
+This repository contains the oAuth sample implemented.